Table of Contents Show

 This popular summer destination offers a variety of family-friendly attractions, including a large bathhouse.
 The beach along this body of water, along with Carson and M Street beaches, constitutes a three-mile stretch of parkland along Southie’s portion of Dorchester Bay.

 There’s lots of space for riding, strolling, and simply relaxing on the seaside seats.
-It is undeniably one of the nicest Boston beaches.

 It’s hard to believe that Pleasure Bay in South Boston was originally little more than an entertainment complex featuring ballrooms, restaurants, and a beach.
 Grilling is permitted in the picnic area, and Sullivan’s, a famous local institution, provides fried seafood, lobster rolls, and hot dogs.